-Prelude: Although animal care in the DSF criteria is only defined in the context of welfare, health and production are also components of animal care, with all components having an effect on one another.
-Whereas health and production are well understood, what people interpret to be acceptable animal welfare can be influenced by many factors including personal values, religion, nationality, gender, previous experiences, age, socio-economic status, etc. From a scientific47 and farmer perspective, however, an animal is in a good state of welfare if it is healthy, comfortable, well nourished, safe, relatively able to express its innate behaviour, and is not suffering from negative states such as pain, fear and distress.
+Prelude: Although animal care in the DSF criteria is primarily defined in the context of welfare, health and production are also components of animal care, with all components having an effect on one another.
+Whereas health and production are well understood, what people interpret to be acceptable animal welfare can be influenced by many factors including personal values, religion, nationality, gender, previous experiences, age, socio-economic status, etc. From a scientific and farmer perspective, however, an animal is in a good state of welfare if it is healthy, comfortable, well nourished, safe, relatively able to express its innate behaviour, and is not suffering from negative states such as pain, fear and distress.
 Good animal welfare requires amongst others disease prevention and veterinary treatment, appropriate shelter, management, nutrition, humane handling, transport and eventually, humane slaughter.
-For farmers, the interaction between the three components of animal care is recognisable through the following48:
+For farmers, the interaction between the three components of animal care is recognisable through the following:

-- A realization that there is a critical relationship between animal health and welfare. - The recognized "five freedoms" provide valuable guidance in animal welfare management (these are: freedom from hunger, thirst and malnutrition; freedom from fear and distress; freedom from physical and thermal discomfort; freedom from pain, injury and disease; and freedom to express relatively normal patterns of behaviour). - The use of animals carries with it a duty to ensure the welfare of such animals to the greatest extent practically possible. - Improvements in farm animal (livestock) care can often improve productivity and lead to economic benefits.
+- A realization that there is a critical relationship between animal health and welfare. - The recognized "five freedoms" provide valuable guidance in animal welfare management (these are: freedom from hunger, thirst and malnutrition; freedom from fear and distress; freedom from physical and thermal discomfort; freedom from pain, injury and disease; and freedom to express relatively normal patterns of behaviour). - The use of animals carries with it a duty to ensure the welfare of such animals to the greatest extent practically possible.

+• Improvements in farm animal (livestock) care can often improve productivity and lead to economic benefits.

 Developments: The dairy industry is committed to implementation of best practices to ensure animal welfare based on scientific evidence.
-As member of the IDF and by consulting the IDF's Guide to Good Animal Welfare in Dairy Production49 and the SABS SANS 1694 guide for dairy cattle welfare50, the DSA with the assistance of Milk SA, the Milk Producers Organisation (MPO), South African Milk Processors Organisation (Sampro) and other stakeholders developed auditable criteria to measure compliance with relevant animal welfare standards at the milk production level.
+As a member of the IDF and by consulting the IDF's Guide to Good Animal Welfare in Dairy Production, the SABS SANS 1694 and 1488 guide for dairy cattle welfare and humane transport of livestock, respectively, and further supported by Milk SA guideline documents on paired/grouped housing and disbudding of dairy calves, and selective dry cow therapy, the DSA with the assistance of other stakeholders has been developing and implementing auditable criteria to measure compliance with relevant animal welfare standards at the milk production level.
+The audit criteria are regularly reviewed and updated where necessary.
 The purpose of this outcome based driven auditable and assessment criteria is to assist farmers in the process of identification of risk areas, to evaluate the risks, and to implement management practices which can improve welfare.
-The audit programme has been successfully tested and is in operation on pilot scale in 2022.
+The audit programme has been successfully tested and is in operation since 2022.
+In addition, a research project is being conducted to establish if dairy farmers following good agricultural practices which include an array of criteria, including animal welfare, are benefitting financially.

-Animal health research programmes in South Africa are currently running to control and prevent mastitis, liver fluke, hoof health and.
-A summary of progress in both mastitis51 and liver fluke52 research is available from the Milk SA office.
+Animal health research programmes in South Africa are conducted or completed to control and prevent mastitis, liver fluke, hoof health and sporidesmin induced liver disease, also known as facial eczema.
+A summary of progress in both mastitis and liver fluke research is available from the Milk SA office.
 The focus where possible is on prevention and alternative treatments to limit the use of antibiotics and drugs.
-New developments include mRNA-based vaccine possibilities for brucellosis in association with the other livestock organisations and selection for functional traits such as disease resistance through genomic testing53.
+To that effect, in the liver fluke studies an (unsuccessful) initiative was to control the intermediate snail host of the fluke by biological means of fungi and Bacillus, whereas in the mastitis investigations, the use of NIR to identify the specific pathogen in milk will enable specific instead of broad-based non-specific antibiotic treatment; broad-based treatment is known to promote antimicrobial resistance.